mdenet/educationplatform-tooltemplate/README.md

 Before modifying the example, [use this template](https://github.com/mdenet/educationplatform-tooltemplate/generate) to create a repository for the new tool service that is populated with the helloworld example files.
 Ensure that the example builds successfully.

 There are two components to an education platform tool, its services and its static configuration files and resources.
-Additionally, for a tool to be displayed in in the platform there needs to be an activity that uses it.
+Additionally, for a tool to be displayed in the platform there needs to be an activity that uses it.
 This section describes how the helloworld example is structured and how it can be modified to create a new tool.

+> Note - When using Eclipse for development ensure it is set up as detailed in [this section](#eclipse-ide-setup).

 The helloworld has the following directory structure.